|

 the Amarnath cave, believed

-Sonamarg means “The Meadow of Gold”.
+to be abode of lord shiva.
+SONAMARG Sonamarg means “The Meadow of Gold”.
 The drive

 to Sonamarg is through yet